adum/coilbench/README.md

 ## 11. Victory

-The top level to solve is approximately 2000 by 2000.
+The top level to solve is 2000 by 2000.
 A good solver will be able to solve this in under an hour.

 Some clever approaches are needed because the time estimate for the simple solver is:
 2000x2000: 304.41 millennia

+## 12. Full board collection

+The first 100 levels, which are relatively small, are checked in to the repo under the `levels` directory.
+For the full collection of 1208 levels, download the zip from Releases.